Fryšták: Administrative division

+Etymology

+The name is a Czech transliteration of the German frei stadt (i.e. 'free town').

 Geography

 Fryšták is located about 5 km north of Zlín.
-It lies on the Fryštácký stream.
-Northern part of the municipal territory lies in the Hostýn-Vsetín Mountains, rest of the territory lies in the Vizovice Highlands.
-It lies on the border between ethnographic regions of Moravian Wallachia and Hanakia.
+The northern part of the municipal territory lies in the Hostýn-Vsetín Mountains, rest of the territory lies in the Vizovice Highlands.
+The highest point is at 566 m above sea level.
+Fryšták lies on the border between ethnographic regions of Moravian Wallachia and Haná.

-In the southern part of Fryšták on the Fryštácký stream, the Fryšták Reservoir is located.
-It was built in 1935–1938 as a water source for Zlín.
-Since 1997 it has been protected as a cultural monument.
+The town is situated lies on the stream Fryštácký potok.
+The Fryšták Reservoir was built on this stream in 1935–1938 as a water source for Zlín.
+Since 1997, the reservoir has been protected as a cultural monument.

 History

 The first written mention of Fryšták is from 15 January 1356 under its Latin name Freystat.
 In 1382, Fryšták was described as a prosperous town with trade, crafts, a slaughterhouse and a spa.
 The prosperity was interrupted by the Thirty Years' War.

 By the 19th century, Fryšták was notable for agriculture and wood production.
 The fire of 1841 caused Fryšták's traditional wooden buildings to be replaced by more modern buildings.
 By the latter 20th century a contemporary wave of building with construction of many new houses included the installation of modern infrastructure such as natural gas lines and telephone networks.